DhanujaAnbalagan/ai-resume-evaluator/README.md

 🙌 Final Note

-This project demonstrates system-level AI engineering:
+This project reflects real-world AI system design:

-Agent design

-Workflow automation

-Tool orchestration
+Agent orchestration

+Automation pipelines

 Practical hiring use case

-If you’re reviewing this repository — thank you for taking the time.

-⭐ Star the repo if you found it useful.
+⭐ Star the repository if you found it useful.